PoisotLab/MS_befwm_softwarenote/ms.md

 The results are presented in \autoref{carrying}.

-## Effect of allometric scaling on stability
+## Effect of consumer-resource body-mass ratio on stability

-In \autoref{vertebrate}, we illustrate how the effect of scaling differs between food webs with invertebrates and vertebrate consumers.
+In \autoref{vertebrate}, we illustrate how the effect of body-mass ratio differs between food webs with invertebrates and vertebrate consumers.

 !{vertebrate}

-The allometric scaling is controlled by the parameter $Z$ (field `Z` in the code), and can be changed in the following way:
+The body-mass ratio is controlled by the parameter $Z$ (field `Z` in the code), and can be changed in the following way:

 ~~~ julia